Zone 1 Flats in London: Property Trends & A Green Heart

-Unless, of course, you’re looking to buy new beautifully decorated apartments in the Elephant Park development.
+Unless, of course, you’re looking to buy new beautifully decorated Elephant and Castle apartments.

 Affordable Zone 1 flats in London do exist

-Apartments in the stunning Park & Sayer building in Elephant Park start below the average price for property across London, never mind Zone 1 flats in London –
+The Park & Sayer building features some of the most impressive flats to buy in Elephant Park, and prices start below the average price for property across London, never mind Zone 1 flats in London –

 A green oasis

 There is a green heart in the centre of London and it all stems from the local community.
-In 2012, we consulted with the local community and decided to keep multiple existing trees that were in the development area.
-Overall, we managed to keep 128 trees, and committed ourselves to work with a team of Arbor culturists (tree farmers) to increase the value of these trees by at least 5%.
+In 2012, we consulted with the local community about existing green space in Southwark and decided to keep multiple existing trees that were in the development area.
+Overall, we managed to keep 128 trees, and committed ourselves to work with a team of Arbor culturists (tree farmers) to do so.
 Over 1,000 trees have been planted in the oasis of Elephant Park so far, meaning you don’t need to escape the city to find your space in nature.

-Each Zone 1 flat in London’s Elephant Park has its leafy space in the heart of the city– whether it’s a terrace, a balcony or a garden.
+Each Zone 1 flat in London’s Elephant Park has access to an outdoor green space in Southwark – whether it’s a terrace, a balcony or a garden.
 Plus, we’re well on our way to developing the largest park London has seen in over 70 years, if you want to really put down some roots in the area.

 Buying in Elephant Park also helps to do your part for the environment and keeps your bills down.
-The development of Zone 1 flats in London will be the first Climate Positive area when fully complete in 2025.
+The development of flats in Elephant and Castle will be the first Climate Positive area when fully complete in 2025.
 This includes an energy hub that provides net-zero carbon heat and hot water to all homes, and over 3,000 new cycle spaces to keep your green feet peddling.
 Oh, and 90 bikes available to hire, too.

 Time is money